-- Chairman of the audit committee and member of the Board of Directors of Zoox, Inc., a private robotics company developing a self-driving vehicle, since 2015 - Member of the Board of Directors of Legalzoom.com, Inc. from 2012 until its change of control in 2014 - Member, Board of Advisers, Text IQ, a private company utilizing artificial intelligence to identify sensitive information, since 2017 - Member of the Board of Directors of Nanoscale Components Inc., a lithium ion technology company, since 2012 - Ex-Chairman and member of the Board of Directors of Second Harvest Food Bank of Silicon Valley, from 2010 to 2018 - Member of the Board of Directors of Liffey Thames Group, LLC dba Discovia, a legal services company, from 2011 to 2017 - Member, Board of Advisors, Markkula Center for Applied Ethics at Santa Clara University, since 2019 - Of Counsel, Bingham McCutchen, LLP (from 2010 to 2014) and Of Counsel, DLA Piper LLP (from 2014 to 2016), both global law firms - Senior Vice President, Secretary, and General Counsel of Apple Inc. from 2007 to 2009 - Senior Vice President, Secretary, and General Counsel of Oracle Corporation from 1997 to 2007 - Fellow, Arthur and Toni Rembe Rock Center for Corporate Governance, Stanford Law School and Graduate School of Business since 2012 - · Juris Doctorate, Stanford Law School - · MBA, Stanford Graduate School of Business - Graduated Dartmouth College, summa cum laude, with an A.B. in Economics with highest distinction - None of the entities where Mr. Cooperman was previously employed is a parent, subsidiary, or other affiliate of the Company
+- Chairman of the audit committee and member of the Board of Directors of Zoox, Inc., a subsidiary of Amazon, Inc. developing autonomous vehicles, from 2015 until 2020, when it was acquired by Amazon - Member of the Board of Directors of Legalzoom.com, Inc. from 2012 until its change of control in 2014 - Member, Board of Advisers, Text IQ, a private company utilizing artificial intelligence to identify sensitive information, since 2017 - Member of the Board of Directors of Nanoscale Components Inc., a lithium ion technology company, since 2012 - Ex-Chairman and member of the Board of Directors of Second Harvest Food Bank of Silicon Valley, from 2010 to 2018 - Member of the Board of Directors of Liffey Thames Group, LLC dba Discovia, a legal services company, from 2011 to 2017 - Member, Board of Advisors, Markkula Center for Applied Ethics at Santa Clara University, since 2019 - Of Counsel, Bingham McCutchen, LLP (from 2010 to 2014) and Of Counsel, DLA Piper LLP (from 2014 to 2016), both global law firms - Senior Vice President, Secretary, and General Counsel of Apple Inc. from 2007 to 2009 - · Senior Vice President, Secretary, and General Counsel of Oracle Corporation from 1997 to 2007 - Fellow, Arthur and Toni Rembe Rock Center for Corporate Governance, Stanford Law School and Graduate School of Business since 2012 - · Juris Doctorate, Stanford Law School - MBA, Stanford Graduate School of Business - Graduated Dartmouth College, summa cum laude, with an A.B. in Economics with highest distinction - None of the entities where Mr. Cooperman was previously employed is a parent, subsidiary, or other affiliate of the Company